ravichas/TidyingData/1-TidyingData-R-RStudio-Intro.md

 ### plots

-Here we will explore the basic plots in R. Watch out for future graphics workshop using R, where we will explore the new and powerful ggplot function For now, we will focus on simple plots.
+Here we will explore the basic plots in R. Watch out for future graphics workshop using R, where we will explore the new and powerful ggplot function For now, we will focus on a few simple, base R graphics functions.

 ``` r
 x <- runif(1000)